 Usage

-- Create a new SDK or hybrid experiment.
+- Create a new feature flag:

 Step 2 – Create a Kameleoon Container entry in Contentful